trevinwong/trevinwong/README.md

-I'm currently a physics programmer at Gearbox.

-I enjoy making games with Love2D.
+I'm interested in real-time physical simulation.
+I also like making games in Love2D.
+I'm definitely way better at the second one.